 The Authority continues to operate under the Quality Management System (QMS) through the TransitStat program.
 The Board of Trustees (BOT), Executive Management Team (EMT) and key stakeholders in RTA created a new strategic plan for short-term and long-term of the RTA.
 This includes a new Mission Statement and ten Priority Policy Initiatives essential for growth and progress in RTA.
 These are reviewed annually and modified if necessary.
 Budget decisions are made with the overall strategic planning process in mind.
+These policies are discussed in further detail in the Performance Management Section.

-The new Mission Statement is:
+The Mission Statement is: